billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 Energy Efficiency:
-: Refers to optimize energy usage in network components, devices, and across the network to provide a useful output with as little energy as possible, eliminating the energy waste.
+: Refers to optimize energy usage in network components, devices, and across the network to minimize energy use as possible, eliminating thus energy waste.
   Examples to improve Energy efficiency include, but not limited to, deactivation of some or all components of network nodes during specific periods (e.g., periods with low-traffic) or adjusting interface speed of an interface based on network traffic load change, or switching to more efficient power supplies and silicon